State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 Source: Migne PG 79.184c

-Since it is not a little evil, from those who recklessly and vainly talk nonsense with the eager tongue, as a door and bar holy Moses demands silence, for being in possession of two ears and one tongue, we should hear much more for our salvation than speak, and should rather cry out through good works and Divine deeds.
-Rightly, therefore, did Moses send off the priests and Levites, and all Israel, saying, 'Be silent, Israel, and hear the words of God.'
-1
+Since it is not a little evil, as a door and bar, Moses demands silence from those who recklessly and vainly talk nonsense with an eager tongue, for being in possession of two ears and one tongue, we should hear much more for our salvation than speak, 1 and rather have our crying out done through good works and Divine deeds.
+Rightly, therefore, Moses sent off the priests and Levites, and all Israel, saying, 'Be silent, Israel, and hear the words of God.'
+2

 Saint Nilus of Sinai, Book 1, Letter 277, to Heraclitus the Scholar